sthalik/nitter/docs/self-contained-docker-image.md

 3. Access the password protected Nitter instance at [`localhost:8081`](http://localhost:8081/)

-4. Run integration test `make test`
+4. Run integration test `make test`.
+Docker compose stack logs are exported to `self-contained-test.logs` after the test is run.